fiotran/DailySchedule/introduction-to-angular/inputs-outputs-and-eventemitters.md

 <app-list-activities [activitiesList]="activities" (addPlan)="addToPlan($event)"></app-list-activities>
 ```

-Open the file src/app/services/activities.service.ts and add a dailySchedule array with type ActivityModel\[\] and create an addToPlan function that will push the item into the dailySchedule array
+Open the file src/app/services/activities.service.ts and add a dailyPlanList array with type ActivityModel\[\] and create an addToPlan function that will push the item into the dailyPlanList array

 In the activities.component.ts file create a function to call the function just created